huggingface/hub-docs/hacktoberfest_challenges/model_license_other.md

 ### What if the model has 2 licenses?

 This use case can happen when a model is finetuned from another model.
 Usually this is manually described in the model card.
 As we don't have a good way to classify multi-license models, it's best to simply keep `license:other`.
-If that's the case, you can open a PR to add a status `"multi-license"` to the table below.
+If that's the case, you can open a PR to add a "multi-license" status to the table below.

-### How do I chose `license_name` ?
+### How do I choose `license_name`?

 There is no clear answer for that.
 You can either check other related models, discuss with the repo owner or suggest a name that make sense in your opinion.
-The name should be short, lowercased and without spaces (example `"coqui-public-model-license"`).
+The name should be short, lowercase and without spaces (for example `"coqui-public-model-license"`).

 ### Can I use a script to automate the process?

-Yes it's perfectly possible to use a script to automate things!
-But don't forget that in this end only **some of the process** can be automated.
+Yes, it's perfectly possible to use a script to automate things!
+But don't forget that in the end, only **some of the process** can be automated.
 The PRs you open will be manually reviewed.
-It's important to not pollute the repo owners with unchecked information.
+It's important to refrain from polluting the repo owners with unchecked information.

 To help with the programmatic approach, we've also exported the list [as CSV](./model_license_other.csv).
 This CSV will not be updated with the latest information on this page.